donishadsmith/neurocaps/CONTRIBUTING.md

 Contributing
 ============
-Neurocaps is an open-source package, and all contributions are welcome to help improve, enhance, and refine it!
+NeuroCAPs is an open-source package, and all contributions are welcome to help improve, enhance, and refine it!

-Since the repository for Neurocaps is located on GitHub, you will need to create an account.
+Since the repository for NeuroCAPs is located on GitHub, you will need to create an account.
 Here are some [instructions](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github) to get you started.

 Code of Conduct